 Looking to avoid the crowds?
 Any village beach marked Resident Parking Only is open to non-residents if you arrive by bicycle or by foot, but a vehicle without a Resident Permit will be ticketed.

 The villages that comprise “The Hamptons” are fortunate to have a fine variety of good restaurants, some within walking distance of A Butler’s Manor, running the gamut of very casual to fine dining.
 Kim and Chris take the testing of our local restaurants very seriously and try to eat out as often as possible to stay current with menu selections and new openings.
-A full binder of local menus is available for perusal in our living room, but here is a sample of places we most often recommend.Read More...
+Replacing our binder of local menus we formerly kept in the living room for guest perusal, click here for a full list of restaurants, with menus, within a 20-mile radius of A Butler’s Manor.
+Here is a sample of places we most often recommend.Read More...

 - Plaza Café – (Southampton) 631-283-9323